lithnet/access-manager-docs/configuration/deploying-features/setting-up-jit-access.md

 ### Windows Server 2016 forest functional level and above where PAM feature is enabled

-In Active Directory forests with a Windows 2016 or higher forest functional levels can take advantage of a new feature called time-based membership.
+Active Directory forests, with Windows 2016 or higher forest functional levels, can take advantage of a new feature called time-based membership.
 This has several advantages over the dynamic group model.
-In this model when a user is granted JIT access to a computer, Access Manager adds the user directly to the JIT group, but it can tell Active Directory that the group membership itself is time-limited.
+In this model when a user is granted JIT access to a role, Access Manager adds the user directly to the JIT group, but it can tell Active Directory that the group membership itself is time-limited.
 The user is added to the group with a time-to-live value and after that time, the user is automatically removed from the group by Active Directory.

 Time-based membership is part of the [Privileged Access Management optional forest feature](https://docs.microsoft.com/en-us/openspecs/windows\_protocols/ms-adts/d079eee8-1bac-4b03-86e4-506a21450905) and must be explicitly enabled.